 The best speed test apps can help you make sure that you really are getting all of the data you pay your internet service provider (ISP) for each month.
 However, they can also be used to help you decide if it’s time to upgrade to a new internet plan or to replace an old router.

 With one of the best speed test apps, you can test the internet connection in each part of your home to determine if you have any Wi-Fi dead zones.
-If so, you might want to think about investing in a Wi-Fi extender or even making the switch from a traditional router to a mesh router for better coverage.
+If so, you might want to think about investing in a Wi-Fi extender or even making the switch from a traditional router to a mesh Wi-Fi system for better coverage.

 It’s worth noting that all speed test apps aren’t created equally though.
-Based on the way they’re coded, you might find your results to be slower in one app than in another.
+Based on the way they’re coded, you might find your results could be slower in one app than in another.
 Likewise, many ISPs offer their own bespoke speed test services to try and upsell their customers on faster plans.
 This is why none of the speed tests apps on this list are tied to ISPs.

 These are the best speed test apps you can use to begin testing your internet connection at home or on your smartphone while out and about.
 However, we recommend running a speed test at least three times with any app to get an average but it doesn’t hurt to run speed tests with multiple apps.

 The best speed test apps you can download today

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Meteor by OpenSignal is a fast independent speed-test app that offers reliable speed tests with a slick interface.
 Not only is it free and available on both iOS and Android, it lays out in simple, plain terms what your internet speed is like.

 Apart from offering download, upload and ping response times, it doesn't give much deeper network information.
 It does, however, include information on cellular coverage, which could be handy when traveling.